Ab4y98/AutoInvisibilityCloak/README.md

 ### Usage :
 ![CipherKey](https://gcdnb.pbrd.co/images/N90I0ayPDZzj.png?o=1)

+---

+What is InvisibilityCloak?

-Proof-of-concept obfuscation toolkit for C# post-exploitation tools.
+A Proof-of-concept obfuscation toolkit for C# post-exploitation tools.
 This will perform the below actions for a C# visual studio project.

 * Change the tool name
 * Change the project GUID